 FACT: Estrogen makes carbohydrate metabolism more efficient, helping to create the attractive waistline so closely associated with the fertile woman.

 How many chubby-tummy little girls suddenly develop a carved out waistline by about age 15?
 Ask any menopausal woman if she feels skinnier without her estrogen?
-The truth is that estrogen has a very positive effect on metabolism, increasing the body’s sensitivity to insulin, helping promote a smaller waist-to-hip ratio.
+The truth is that estrogen has a very positive effect on metabolism by increasing the body’s sensitivity to insulin to promote a smaller waist-to-hip ratio.
 It’s easy to understand that features we humans see as “attractive” usually reflect fertility.
-In fact the best current data about metabolism and hormone replacement therapy in menopause demonstrates a positive effect for women taking HRT.
+In fact, the best current data about metabolism and hormone replacement therapy in menopause demonstrates a positive effect for women taking HRT.
 The confusing factor is the association of estrogen with progesterone.
-Progesterone, the “other” female hormone, has its name because it it “pro-gestation.”
-In other words, progesterone’s job is to protect the assumed pregnancy, and that means pushing up blood sugar (hence the susceptibility to gestational diabetes), and weight gain with birth control high in progestins (synthetic progesterone).
+Progesterone, the “other” female hormone, has its name because it is “pro-gestation”.
+In other words, progesterone’s job is to protect the assumed pregnancy and that means pumping up blood sugar (hence the susceptibility to gestational diabetes), and weight gain with birth control high in progestins (synthetic progesterone).
 Progesterone also protects the uterine lining.
 Many of the effects associated with progesterone are mistakenly assumed to be due to estrogen.
-Most women feel their best when progesterone is not in the picture, during what is sometimes called call the “Venus Week”, the week after a woman’s period.
+Most women feel their best when progesterone is not in the picture, during what is sometimes called the “Venus Week”, the week after a woman’s period.